drovani/rovaninet-gridsome/posts/2019/2019-10-11-BlueBolt-First-Week.md

 ## Day Two - 8:00 Is Early?

 I arrived at the building today at 8:00, only to find that it was locked!
-Thankfully, a deliver driver and an employee of another office in the building were both walking in just before me, and so I was able to walk in behind them.
+Thankfully, a delivery driver and an employee of another office in the building were both walking in just before me, and so I was able to walk in behind them.
 I'll have to find out when the building opens up, and how I can get access before then.
 Additionally, when I came up to the office, the lights were on and the door was unlocked, but there was no one inside.
 It's definitely a big change from IFCJ, where people started rolling in at 7:00, and the office was in full business mode by 8:00.
 I also need to get a key to the office and find out the feasibility of me starting work at 7:00.
 Will there be awkward moments when I'm leaving at 4:00?
 I'm sure it'll all work itself out.

 Later in the day, I joked about being all alone in the office.
 I was given a set of keys, today - which is great.
 I can now come whenever I need to.
 I think I'm going to end up really appreciating the quiet in the morning - a chance to really get some dedicated work done.